danshumaker/bitbucket-cmd/README.md

     Information stored!

-This saves your credentials (base64 encoded) in the `~/.bitbucket` folder.
-Named config.json This config behavior was used from the jira-cmd repo listed above.
-However you can set a BITBUCKET_CONFIG environment variable to use a different directory (this allows for multiple sources of bitbucket repos).
+This saves your credentials (base64 encoded) in the `~/.bitbucket-cmd` folder.
+Named config.json You can set a BITBUCKET_CONFIG environment variable to use a different directory (this allows for multiple sources of bitbucket repos) than the default `current-working-direct/.bitbucket-cmd`.

 #### Reviewers